 And let’s not forget the NFL’s Washington Commanders, which is actively shopping for a new home once its lease for FedEx Field in Landover, Md. ends in 2027.
 The team already has its headquarters in Virginia, which made it eligible for a sports betting license, which led to a partnership with FanDuel.
 FanDuel was the first online sportsbook to go live in VA when it launched on January 21, 2021.

 Virginia is now in the running to host the NFL stadium, because the law permits Virginia-based professional stadiums or major professional teams with headquarters in Virginia to obtain licensure to run brick-and-mortar and online sportsbooks.
-Washington owner Dan Snyder has made it clear that’s what he wants.
+The Washington franchise has made it clear that they’re interested in getting involved in betting.
 According to the new law, up to five professional sports teams/venues could offer retail and mobile sports wagering — one each from Major League Baseball, the NBA, the NHL, the NFL, and Major League Soccer.

 Professional Sports Teams for Virginia Fans

-Odds from FanDuel and they are subject to change.
+Updated May 31, 2023 – Odds provided from FanDuel and they are subject to change.

 Club | League | Odds |